p-ranav/psched/README.md

                     task_starvation<std::chrono::milliseconds, 2500>> scheduler;
 ```

-* We specify the number of worker threads using `threads<size_t>`
+* Specify the number of worker threads using `threads<size_t>`
-* We specify the number of priority levels, i.e., the number of queues/lanes, using `priority_levels<size_t>`
+* Specify the number of priority levels, i.e., the number of queues/lanes, using `priority_levels<size_t>`
-* We specify the criteria for task starvation using `task_starvation<duration>`
+* Specify the criteria for task starvation using `task_starvation<duration>`

-***NOTE on Task Starvation***:

-In priority-based scheduling, Each task is assigned a priority and the process with the highest priority is executed first.
+  - In priority-based scheduling, Each task is assigned a priority and the process with the highest priority is executed first.
 A steady flow of CPU bursts from the high priority processes can starve the low-priority ones.
-To solve this problem, age-based priority modulation can be used.
+To solve this problem, age-based priority modulation is used.
 Here, specifying `task_starvation<std::chrono::milliseconds, 2500>>` specifies that any task at a lower priority that is starved of the CPU, i.e., waiting in a queue, for more than `2.5s` will get a bump in priority.

 ## Samples